We Like to Party

-"We Like to Party!
-(The Vengabus)" is a song by Dutch Eurodance group Vengaboys.
-It was released in the Netherlands in May 1998 as the fourth single from the band's debut album, Up & Down - The Party Album (1998).
+"We Like to Party!" (subtitled "The Vengabus" for its release as a single) is a song by Dutch Eurodance group Vengaboys.
+It was released in the Netherlands in May 1998 as the fourth single from the band's debut album, Up & Down – The Party Album (1998).
 Following its success in Benelux, it was given a worldwide release on 9 November 1998.

 "We Like to Party!" became one of the band's most successful hits, topping the chart in Flanders, reaching number two in Australia and the Netherlands, and becoming a top-five hit in Germany, Ireland, Switzerland and the United Kingdom.
 It is also the band's highest-charting song in the United States, climbing to number 26 on the Billboard Hot 100, and in Canada, where it peaked at number 10.

 Composition

-"We Like to Party!
-(The Vengabus)" is a Eurodance song that runs for 3 minutes and 41 seconds.
-It is written in the key of A-flat major and maintains a tempo of 136 beats per minute in common time.
+"We Like to Party!" is a Eurodance song that runs for 3 minutes and 41 seconds.
+It is written in the key of A♭ major and maintains a tempo of 136 beats per minute in common time.

 Critical reception

 The song received positive reviews from music critics.
-AllMusic editor William Cooper described it as a "bouncy eurodisco hit", and noted further that it was "reminiscent of Aqua's "Barbie Girl", with its singalong chorus, cutesy female vocal squeal, and wacky synth beats."
+AllMusic editor William Cooper described it as a "bouncy eurodisco hit", and noted further that it was "reminiscent of Aqua's 'Barbie Girl', with its singalong chorus, cutesy female vocal squeal, and wacky synth beats."
 Larry Flick from Billboard wrote, "This wildly energetic foursome (two gals, two guys) from the Netherlands is pretty much a household name throughout Europe, where this infectious pop gem has been a constant on radio and in clubs.
-Already, "We Like To Party!" has gone platinum and double-platinum in Belgium and the act's homeland, respectively.
+Already, 'We Like To Party!' has gone platinum and double-platinum in Belgium and the act's homeland, respectively.
 Here, the song could meet a similar fate, especially since it features a sugar-soaked sing-along chorus that hangs out in your head until you beg for relief.
-That said, people who embraced Aqua's "Barbie Girl", Cleopatra's "Romeo And Juliet", and Los Del Rio's "Macarena" will be lining up for this latest slice of energetic pop.
+That said, people who embraced Aqua's 'Barbie Girl', Cleopatra's 'Romeo And Juliet', and Los del Rio's 'Macarena' will be lining up for this latest slice of energetic pop.
 Are you listening, radio?
 (It's already hit No. 1 on the playlist of dance leader WKTU New York.)
-Conversely, this will be a no-brainer for club jocks, who continue to make major noise with the group's sweat-soaked debut, "Up and Down"."
+Conversely, this will be a no-brainer for club jocks, who continue to make major noise with the group's sweat-soaked debut, 'Up and Down'."

 An editor from Daily Record called it "cheesy disco from Europe's top selling boy-girl band who are already lining up a massive summer single."
 Jim Farber from Entertainment Weekly commented, "Attention, lovers of cheeseball club music.
-The Vengaboys' hit "We Like to Party!" combines a campy disco beat, party-girl vocals, and a killer hook in the form of a ship horn in full blare.
+The Vengaboys' hit 'We Like to Party!' combines a campy disco beat, party-girl vocals, and a killer hook in the form of a ship horn in full blare.
 What began as a beach anthem in Ibiza, Spain, is becoming a Stateside smash on the increasingly Euro-driven U.S. charts.
 And why not?
 It's too willfully silly to resist."
-In an retrospective review, Pop Rescue remarked its "unmistakeable Vengaboys sound", describing it as "a fast-paced energetic track."
+In a retrospective review, Pop Rescue remarked its "unmistakeable Vengaboys sound", describing it as "a fast-paced energetic track".